noflo/noflo-ui/README.md

 docker run -d -it -p 9999:9999 noflo-ui
 ```

-You should then be able to access the NoFlo UI on http://localhost:9999/index.html
+Once it is built and the server is running you can access the UI at http://localhost:9999/index.html

 ## Hosted version